NVIDIA-Merlin/HugeCTR/docs/source/hugectr_contributor_guide.md

   --rm         Remove intermediate containers after a successful build
 ```

-### Build HugeCTR from Source
+### Build HugeCTR Training Container from Source

-To build HugeCTR from source, do the following:
+To build HugeCTR Training Container from source, do the following:

 1. Build the `hugectr:devel` image using the steps outlined [here](#set-up-the-development-environment-with-merlin-containers).
+Remember that this instruction is only for the [Merlin CTR Dockerfile](https://github.com/NVIDIA-Merlin/Merlin/blob/main/docker/training/dockerfile.ctr).

 2. Download the HugeCTR repository and the third-party modules that it relies on by running the following commands: